Transfer Estimates for Causal Effects across Heterogeneous Sites: Optimal Predictors for Model Shift

+with nonparametric weights Here, the notation ``$\arg_{b_0}\min_{b_0,b_1}$" corresponds to the first component vector of the joint argmax of a function with respect to $b_0,b_1$.

-where we let the nonparametric weights Here, $K(u)$ is a kernel function, and the bandwidth $h>0$ is chosen according to sample size $G,n$, the dimension of $X_{gi}$ and assumed smoothness of the estimands.
+Here, $K(u)$ is a kernel function with standard properties (see Assumption \ref{kernel_ass} in the Appendix for formal conditions on $K(\cdot)$), and the bandwidth $h>0$ is chosen according to sample size $G,n$, the dimension of $X_{gi}$ and assumed smoothness of the estimands.
 We also let

 where

 We then construct